Indianapolis Personal Injury Lawyer

 If you have questions about your injury claim, we have the answers.
 Below are some questions we often receive, but we’re happy to answer all of your questions and address your concerns in a free consultation.
 Just give us a call.

-Is going to court necessary?
+Is going to court for a personal injury claim necessary?

 I can’t afford an attorney.
 Do I have any other options?

 If you choose to work with the attorneys at Kooi Law, you will be able to afford a lawyer.
 This is because we work on a contingency fee basis, so you won’t need to pay us anything until or unless we win your case.
 We will come to an arrangement where you will pay a percentage of your winnings as our fee.
 Then, our fee can be deducted from your award.